kwohlfahrt/tiffutil/README.md

 projects the first 4000 frames of a video (split over two files) into `out.tif` using a maximum intensity projection.

+## Smooth

+The smooth function runs a [rolling-ball][rolling-ball] smoothing pass over each image in a stack of images.
+The smoothed image approximates the background.
+Pass the `--correct` option to subtract the background instead of extracting it.

+    tiffutil smooth --radius 2.0 in001.tif in002.tif out.tif

+*Note*: 3D (or nD) smoothing would be straightforward to add, please file a bug if this is a feature you would like.

 [setuptools]: https://docs.python.org/3.3/install/#the-new-standard-distutils
 [Python]: https://python.org